esilver0/CATT/sslstrip-experiment.md

 Verify that there is an HTTPS connection and that youtube.com is on the [list](https://hg.mozilla.org/releases/mozilla-release/raw-file/tip/security/manager/ssl/nsSTSPreloadList.inc).
 ## Notes

+### Useful Websites

 A list of United States Federal government websites with indication as to whether or not they support HTTPS, HSTS, etc. can be found at https://pulse.cio.gov/https/domains/.

+More information about HSTS response headers can be found at https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security.

 ### Detaching from and attaching to a screen